To More Inquiry

 Summer months

-During the summer season, the temperature goes very high that is from 22 degrees celsius to 38 degrees celsius and the sky remains clean.
+During the summer season, the temperature goes very high that is from 22 degrees celsius to 38 degrees Celsius and the sky remains clean.
 This is a perfect opportunity to spot some exotic birds and wild animals such as Barking Deer, Indian Langoor, leopards, etc. In the summer months due to high heat animals generally come out near the water bodies to cool themselves.
-During the summer season, one can have the unforgettable experience of wildlife safari in Rajaji National Park.
+During the summer season, one can have the unforgettable experience of a wildlife safari in Rajaji National Park.

 Monsoon months